 Difficult behaviors can potentially be changed by improving vision, but most people don’t know that vision affects behavior, attention, learning and processing.
 They should, however, because the brains of children with autism spectrum disorders prevent them from correctly focusing on and perceiving what their eyes see.

-Let an optometrist prescribe special glasses, and watch those behaviors change!
+Let a developmental optometrist prescribe special glasses, and watch those behaviors change!

 Vision Involves Both the Eyes and the Brain